Bunk Johnson was a trumpeter and one of the leaders of the New Orleans jazz revival in the 1930s.

 Most likely born in 1887, jazz trumpeter Willie “Bunk” Johnson came of age during the first decade of the twentieth century, when the music that came to be called jazz was just beginning to emerge in New Orleans.
 He is, however, primarily remembered today as the figurehead of the traditional New Orleans jazz revival, an artistic and commercial movement originating the early 1930s and continuing to the present day.

-Johnson was born in Uptown New Orleans, one of fourteen children.
-His musical education began when he entered school at the age of six and when he turned fifteen, he left to become a professional musician.
+Johnson was born in Uptown New Orleans as one of fourteen children.
+His musical education began when he entered school at the age of six.
+When he turned fifteen, he left school to become a professional musician.
 One of his first jobs was playing second cornet to trumpeter Charles “Buddy” Bolden, a pioneer in the early development of jazz.
 Johnson also worked with other groups in New Orleans, toured with a variety of traveling bands, visiting South America, Australia, and Japan.
 Johnson said he once played in England for Queen Victoria.
 Beginning in the early 1920s, he made southwestern Louisiana his base of operations, eventually settling in New Iberia with his common-law wife, Maude Fontenette, the daughter of a local bandleader.

 Controversy and Confusion